-The Donna Karan acquisition was not our only important strategic initiative in fiscal 2017.
-We also continued to expand our partnership with the Karl Lagerfeld brand as we now design, source and produce women's sportswear, dresses, suits, outerwear, handbag and shoe offerings.
-We signed a new three-year extension of our license agreement with the National Football League for men's and women's outerwear and lifestyle apparel.
-We also expanded our relationship with Tommy Hilfiger to include a new license agreement for women's apparel including sportswear, suit separates, performance and denim in the United States and Canada.
-This new license agreement complements our existing Tommy Hilfiger licenses for dresses, men's and women's outerwear and luggage.
+The acquisition of DKI in fiscal 2017 was not our only recent important strategic initiative.
+We also have continued to expand our partnership with the Karl Lagerfeld brand as we now design, source and produce women's sportswear, dresses, suits, outerwear, handbag and shoe offerings.
+We also continue to expand our licensing relationship with Tommy Hilfiger which now includes women's apparel consisting of sportswear, suit separates, performance and denim in the United States and Canada.
+This expansion has complemented our existing Tommy Hilfiger licenses for dresses, men's and women's outerwear and luggage.